↑ Construction Video for Kai Tak Development

 ↑ Time-lapse video for NL/2017/03 Tung Chung New Town Extension Reclamation and Advance Work

 Time-lapse Videos are typical among construction engineering videos.
 For a multi-year construction project, there is no significant change from one day to the next.
 To keep the video short, whilst showcasing the changes and development, time-lapse videos are good options, as the changes in a few years can be condensed to less than one minute.

-There are two ways of shooting time-lapse videos: (1) taking at least 100 shots at regular intervals at a specific location with a designated angle, with ordinary video cameras, and then using special computer techniques to merge the images to produce a time-lapse video; or (2) installing an adapted time-lapse video recorder to shoot a continual video (24-hours per day, 7-days per week and 365-days per year), that the operators just have to check regularly whether the time-lapse video recorder is well-functioning in capturing and transmitting images.
+There are two ways of shooting time-lapse videos: (1) taking at least 100 shots at regular intervals at a specific location with a designated angle, with ordinary video cameras, and then using special computer techniques to merge the images to produce a time-lapse video; or (2) installing an adapted time-lapse video recorder which is fully self-contained with no power or network required, to shoot a continual video (24x7x365), that the operators just have to check regularly whether the time-lapse video recorder is well-functioning in capturing and transmitting images.
 For the latter type of time-lapse videos, upon the completion of the engineering project, only simple processing is required.

 In the past, method (1) was more commonly used; yet last year, our production house had introduced the latest time-lapse video recorders.
 In the days since then, method (2) has become more prevalent in the construction industry in Hong Kong.
 It is anticipated that method (2) will become mainstream in the foreseeable future.

 ↑ Using drones to shoot aerial photographs for KL/2011/01 Kai Tak Development – Reconstruction and Upgrading of Kai Tak Nullah